Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 “In a truly Dickensian orphanage, in the worst part of London.”

 “Do you think he really killed a dragon in the London sewers?”

 “I saw a picture in Mirror of the Wise.”

 “Where else would an orphan boy get a fortune?”

 In unison, they all crooned, “And he’s got a pet dragon!”

 Rachel turned away with a pang of regret.
 The boy looked so charming and energetic, but there was no point in joining the gaggle.
-With so many pretty girls to choose from, a boy like that—handsome, famous, and rich—would never pick someone undersized and awkward with people like Rachel for a friend.
+With so many pretty girls to choose from, a boy like that—handsome, famous, and rich—would never pick for a friend someone undersized and awkward with people—like Rachel.

-Instead, she zoomed forward and looked more closely at the dragon creature, as it zig-zagged along the edge of the reflecting lake.
-Its long serpentine body—which sometimes seemed to be ten feet long and sometimes twenty—was covered with soft golden fur on top and ruby scales on the underside.
+Instead, she zoomed forward and looked more closely at the dragon, as it zig-zagged along the edge of the reflecting lake.
+Its long serpentine body, which sometimes seemed to be ten feet long and sometimes twenty, was covered with soft golden fur with ruby scales on the underside.
 Its frippery—immensely long whiskers, tail puff, and the mane that ran down the length of its body—were flame red.
-Short horns curled above its almost wolf-like head.
+Short horns curled above its wolf-like head.
 It was a lung, a river spirit from the Far East.
 Only, according to the News Glass, no one had ever seen one like Sigfried’s.

 It was so beautiful.
 She wished she could reach out and pet it.

 The dragon turned and looked at her with its large jade eyes.
 Their gazes met.
 He looked so intelligent, so mentally active, Rachel could not help smiling.